zhijieshi/mathcounts/docs/_posts/2018-12-30-sum-of-divisors.md

 1 + 2^1 + 2^2 + 2^3 + 2^4 = 31.
 $$

 You may have noticed that this is the sum of first 5 terms in a geometric sequence.
+The sequence starts from 1.
+Multiplying a term by 2 (the prime factor wer are considering now) gives us the next term.
+The last term we include is
-And the last term in the sequence is $$ 2^4 $$, which is what we found in Step 1.
+$$ 2^4 $$, which is what we found in Step 1.

 For 3, we calculate: